Carnatic music

 Indeed by the medieval period, Carnatic Music had achieved its distinct character built on strong musical roots from long ago.

-17th Century period
+17th Century Period

 Entering the 17th century, Carnatic music experienced an incredible surge of development that further enhanced its already-rich tradition.
 Composers throughout this period did detailed writings on the theory and practice of the art form.
 Its heritage would be preserved for future generations.